-Shortage Of New Refrigerators Leaves Appliance Shoppers Out In The Cold
+Why It's So Hard To Buy A New Refrigerator These Days

 "I found out that all I could buy was a mini fridge," she said.
 "It's nuts. ...
 All the Lowe's all over San Antonio — and San Antonio is a very large city — everyone was out."

-Shortages have hit all types of major appliances: dishwashers, dryers, dehumidifiers, even some of the microwaves.
+Shortages have hit all kinds of major appliances: dishwashers, dryers, dehumidifiers, even some of the microwaves.
 That's because the pandemic threw a monkey wrench into both their supply and demand.

 The stage was set by a springtime run on freezers, followed by refrigerators with freezers.